 What exactly is the economics of education?
 This story written for the Georgia Municipal Association explains it pretty well: Defining the Economics of Education.

-Here's another Economics of Education teaching point that was recently featured in an Atlanta Journal-Constitution story by Mark Davis: (AJC story requires subscription) Talk more to bridge language gap.
+Here's another Economics of Education teaching point that was recently featured in an Atlanta Journal-Constitution story: (AJC story requires subscription) Talk more to bridge language gap.
 In our briefing we talk about the importance of early learning in a child's life and point out the impact of the vocabulary children are subjected to makes a difference later in their learning abilities.
 Studies show there is a big disparity between professional, working class, and welfare families... seeds of the "achievement gap."
+(July 2014)